10 tips for doing business with European buyers of natural ingredients for health products

 - Read about intermodal freight issues at Eurift, the European Reference Centre for Intermodal Freight Transport.

-Keep in mind that you may have additional costs if buyers ask for certification proving physical, chemical and microbiology analysis, pesticide residues, identity, safety and efficacy or Genetically Modified Organisms (GMO) free may occur if buyers ask for those certificates.
-Include the cost factors in your costing and pricing.
+Keep in mind that you may have additional costs if buyers ask for certification proving physical, chemical and microbiology analysis, pesticide residues, identity, safety and efficacy or the absence of genetically modified organisms (GMOs).
+Include these cost factors in your pricing.

-Therefore, when sourcing your raw materials, it is important for you to consider where they are coming from and how much you are paying for them.
-This will help establish margins to support your business.
+Therefore, when sourcing your raw materials, it is important to consider where they come from and how much you are paying for them.
+This will help improve margins to support your business.
 However, you must not neglect the aspects of sustainable supply chain development.

-It is better to be realistic and transparent about prices at the farmer/collector level.
-In this way you can protect your resources and help rural areas sustain their production.
-This is part of a socially-responsible and sustainable strategy, and one that will work well for the longevity and reputation of your business.
+Be realistic and transparent about prices at the farmer/collector level.
+This will help you to protect your resources and help rural areas sustain their production.
+This is part of a socially-responsible and sustainable strategy, which will work well for the longevity and reputation of your business.

-- Visit the website of the European Commission for more information about Corporate Social Responsibility (CSR) and see the ISO 26000 Standard on social responsibility for more information.
+- Use the website of the European Commission for more information about corporate social responsibility (CSR).
+Also see the ISO 26000 Standard on social responsibility for more information.

-- Maintain realistic purchase prices at the farmer level and promote Corporate Social Responsibility all the way along your supply chain.
+- Maintain realistic purchase prices at the farmer level.
+Promote corporate social responsibility all the way along your supply chain.